leliarhodes72/leliarhodes72.github.io/_portfolio/portfolio-2.md

 - **Applying sampling techniques** like SMOTE to balance classes
 - **Exploring stylometric markers** such as sentence length, part-of-speech tags, and punctuation frequency

+These enhancements could help the model better generalize to unseen authors and edge cases where surface-level features fail.

 ## Learning Outcomes

 This project allowed me to demonstrate the following learning outcomes of the MS-HLT program: